anuj8052/Weekly_Budget_Meal_Planner/README.md

 # Weekly_Budget_Meal_Planner
-I have build an enhanced version of weekly budget meal planned for people's on the basis of their country and location, I have used groq api to build this project do checkout. it'a an amazing project which helps to solve day to day life problem.
+1. I have build an enhanced version of weekly budget meal planned for people's on the basis of their country and location,
+2. I have used groq api and stremalit for ui experience to build this project do checkout.
+3. it'a an amazing project which helps to solve day to day life problem.